 Q: How many units does SLCPD want to have in the field?

-Q: When will SLCPD reach its goal of 250 units in the field?
+Q: When did SLCPD reach its initial goal of 250 units in the field?

 Q: Who wears body-cams?